amirsalaar/python-service-template/README.md

 The hooks are defined in the `.pre-commit-config.yaml` file and the hooks are run automatically when you commit your code.

 ## Install Pre-commit Hooks

+After activating your virtual environment with `source .venv/bin/activate`, you can install the pre-commit hooks by running the following command:

 ```bash
 pre-commit install